Tide-class tanker: Other variants

 BMT offer the AEGIR fleet tanker in three sizes.
 The AEGIR-10, AEGIR-18 and AEGIR-26 are 18,000 DWT and 26,000 DWT respectively, and can carry 8000 m3, 16,000 m3 and 24,000 m3 of fuel.
 The AEGIR-18R replenishment ship trades a third of its fuel capacity for 1,350 m3 of dry stores in an extended superstructure.
 The standard AEGIR-18 has less range (10,000 nmi) and is slower (18 kn) than the British version.

 The design has been entered in a number of competitions, but as of March 2016 the only foreign order has been for an AEGIR-18R derivative from the Royal Norwegian Navy in 2013 (see below).
 The AEGIR-18A, a derivative of the AEGIR-18R like the Norwegian ship but with among other things better air-conditioning, was offered to Australia for Project SEA 1654 Phase 3, a requirement for two supply ships to replace HMAS Success and HMAS Sirius.
 In June 2014 it was shortlisted along with the Buque de Aprovisionamiento en Combate, which would be built in Spain by Navantia, who have built most of Australia's recent warships.
 In March 2016 Australia announced it would be buying the Spanish ship.
-In March 2016 Daewoo also lost out to Hyundai in a competition to supply New Zealand with a tanker.
-A 2014 Daewoo presentation points out that India, Singapore and Brazil all need new supply ships in the near future.
+In March 2016 DSME also lost out to Hyundai Heavy Industries in a competition to supply New Zealand with a tanker.
+A 2014 DSME presentation points out that India, Singapore and Brazil all need new supply ships in the near future.

 Operators

 Royal Fleet Auxiliary

 First steel was cut on 24 June 2014 for RFA Tidespring, and she was named in a ceremony on 7 October 2015.
 She was expected to arrive in Falmouth in spring 2016 to allow A&P Group to fit military equipment such as communications gear.
 Following sea trials, Tidespring was to enter service in the fourth quarter of 2016, with her three sister ships following at six-month intervals.
-In August 2016 it was reported that RFA Tidespring was still undergoing trials with builder Daewoo Shipbuilding and Marine Engineering (DSME) in South Korea; procurement minister Harriett Baldwin has blamed "delays in finalising elements of electrical design and the installation of Multi-Cable Transit insulation in accordance with new legislative regulations" which have now been resolved.
+In August 2016 it was reported that RFA Tidespring was still undergoing trials with builder Daewoo Shipbuilding & Marine Engineering (DSME) in South Korea; procurement minister Harriett Baldwin has blamed "delays in finalising elements of electrical design and the installation of Multi-Cable Transit insulation in accordance with new legislative regulations" which have now been resolved.
 Tidespring reached the UK in spring 2017, docking at Falmouth on 2 April for seventeen weeks to fit weapons and communications gear.
-Four months of acceptance trials will follow; her sisters will enter service by the end of 2018.
+Four months of acceptance trials will follow; her sisters were planned for service entry by the end of 2018, though two of the class were delayed into 2019.